walid-git/webots/docs/guide/controller-programming.md

 }
 ```

-And if the controller's name is *"demo"*, then this sample controller code:
+And if the controller's name is *"Arguments"*, then this sample controller code:

 %tab-component "language"
 %tab "C"